 Important: Before you start configuring workflows, learn how to configure statuses.

-What is a typical workflow for user stories and bugs?
+What is a typical workflow for teams?

 What are status transitions?